KRSNA (rapper)

-Krishna Kaul, known mononymously as Krishna (stylised now as KR$NA; previously as Krsna) and formerly as YoungProzpekt, is an Indian rapper.
+Krishna Kaul, known mononymously as Krishna, stylised now as KR$NA, (previously as Krsna; known formerly as YoungProzpekt) is an Indian rapper.
 He was one of the earliest rappers to emerge in the Indian hip hop scene in the mid-2000s under the stage name Prozpekt.
-He was briefly featured in the 2019 Bollywood film Gully Boy as himself.
-He is known for his writing and technical skills as a rapper, along with his infamous beefs in the Desi Hip-Hop scene.
+He is widely acknowledged within the Desi hip-hop community for pioneering a lyrical revolution in the genre, infusing a new wave of poetic depth and lyrical complexity into hip-hop's narrative.
+He was also briefly featured in the 2019 Bollywood film Gully Boy as himself.

 Early life

-Krishna Kaul was born on 4 October 1987 to a Kashmiri Pandit family in Delhi.
-Very less information is available about his family background.
+Kaul was born into a Kashmiri Pandit family in Delhi.
 He spent a part of his childhood in South London, where he was raised and schooled for a few years.
 Kaul started rapping at the age of fourteen in an effort to blend in with other children at his school in London.
+He did graduation from Hansraj College.

 Career

+2006-2011: Career beginnings and "Kaisa Mera Desh"

-Kaul started recording and releasing songs on his MySpace page in 2006, by 2008 he had gained a small local fanbase in New Delhi and racked up features with artists in the U.S.A. and Canada.
-His first shot of success came with the release of the music video for "Kaisa Mera Desh" in 2010, becoming the first Indian hip hop song on YouTube and earning a #2 ranking as one of the most watched music videos in India overnight following its release.
+After releasing a few collaborations with UK rappers like Rabbit Sack C and Big T, Krishna's first shot of success came with the release of the music video for "Kaisa Mera Desh" in 2010, becoming the first Indian hip hop song on YouTube and earning a number 2 ranking as one of the most watched music videos in India overnight following its release.
+His next success came with the song "Lokpal Freestyle", which shared the same theme of conscious hip-hop.
 He also released a song titled "Vijay" in collaboration with international NGO Save The Children in 2013.

-After sporadic underground releases, Kaul switched from Prozpekt to his current stage name KR$NA after signing a record deal with Universal Music in 2013.
-In May 2014, he released his debut album Sellout, an all-English effort on Universal Music with its lead single "Last Night" peaking at #5 on the Vh1 Music Charts in India.
-Kaul became the first hip hop artist in India to do a five-city album tour with a band.
+After sporadic underground releases including collaborations with artists such as Twisted Insane and Lost Stories, Kaul switched from Prozpekt to the stage name KRSNA after signing with Contrabands, a joint venture company between Universal Music India, VH1 and Hard Rock Cafe, in 2013.
+In May 2014, he released his debut album Sellout, an all-English effort on Universal Music with its lead single "Last Night" peaking at number 5 on the VH1 Music Charts in India.
+Kaul became the first hip-hop artist in India to do a five-city album tour with a band.
 Following this, the music video for the title song "Sellout" was released but failed to make a large impact due to lacklustre marketing and shrinking label budgets.